 It Is Not Just for Men

-Think strong, energetic and responsive – sexually responsive, that is what Low Testosterone Treatment provides for both Men and Women.
+Think strong, energetic and responsive – sexually responsive, that is what Testosterone Injections provides for both Men and Women.
 For Women when the right levels of this “male” hormone are present, menopausal women can look forward to stronger bones, lean muscles, a sense of well-being and a healthy sex drive.
-Women have also noticed that Low Testosterone tends to stabilize the emotional and moody swings.
+Women have also noticed that Low Testosterone Treatment tends to stabilize the emotional and moody swings.

-The purpose of Testosterone Cypionate in Women, Issues of Low Testosterone Injections in Women.
+The purpose of Low Testosterone in Women, Issues of Low Testosterone Replacement Therapy in Women.